cgshep/henry-os/README.md

 4. Make your own changes and have fun!

 Note that the project has only been tested using QEMU.

+## Notes

++ After `make run`, QEMU runs the ISO, which uses GNU GRUB to run our multiboot image made from `src/boot.asm`.
++ `boot.asm` calls `kmain()` in `src/kernel.c`.
++ The IDT, PIC, and terminal are initialised before enabling interrupts.
++ The OS loops until it receives user input via the keyboard.

 ## Credits